 Atom can lose or acquire electrons to form ions and they do so to complete their valance shell electronic configuration and complete their octet in their outermost shell.
-Atoms that tend to lose electrons thus get positive charge.
-The energy required to remove one electron from valance shell of an atom in its gaseous state is called its first ionization energy.
-In a typical example of sodium, its electronic configuration is
+Atoms that tend to lose electrons thus get a positive charge.
+The energy required to remove one electron from the valance shell of an atom in its gaseous state is called its first ionization energy.
+In a typical example of sodium, its electronic configuration is:

 11Na23: 1s2, 2s2, 3p6, 3s1

 Similarly, atoms that tend to acquire electron gain unit negative charge and the energy released in acquiring an extra electron is called electron affinity.
-In case of chlorine, its electronic configuration is
+In the case of chlorine, its electronic configuration is

 17Cl35: 1s2, 2s2, 2p6, 3s2, 3p5

-The resulting two ions (Na+ and Cl-) get into a columbic interaction (attraction between two opposite charges) and hence associate themselves in a chemical bond called ionic bond.
+The resulting two ions (Na+ and Cl-) get into a columbic interaction (attraction between two opposite charges) and hence associate themselves in a chemical bond called an ionic bond.
 These ions arrange themselves in a structured pattern called lattice or ionic crystal.
 The strength of this ionic bond is given by lattice enthalpy.
-Higher the lattice enthalpy value, stronger the ionic forces.
-It can be defined as the energy released when two gaseous ions are combined together to form a one mole of a solid at 0K.
+Higher the lattice enthalpy value, the stronger the ionic forces.
+It can be defined as the energy released when two gaseous ions are combined together to form one mole of a solid at 0K.
 In other words, it is energy acquired when one mole of solid is broken up to make its constituent gaseous ions.
-In both ways, the net amount of energy change would be same, but with different signs.
-For example in case of sodium chloride, we can write it down as
+In both ways, the net amount of energy change would be the same, but with different signs.
+For example in the case of sodium chloride, we can write it down as:

 What does lattice enthalpy tell us?

 Lattice enthalpy explains many practical properties of ionic compounds including solubility, hardness, and volatility.
-It describes the nature of bonding in solid crystalline compound.
+It describes the nature of bonding in a solid crystalline compound.
 We can define whether the bonding is purely ionic or not.
-However, it is impossible to measure lattice enthalpy of solid as we cannot form solid from gaseous ions in practice.
+However, it is impossible to measure the lattice enthalpy of solid as we cannot form solid from gaseous ions in practice.
 We can calculate lattice enthalpy by Born-Haber Cycle.